ldnm99/FPL-24_25/README.md

 It processes and saves the extracted data into structured `.csv` files stored in a local `Data/` folder.

+For the 2024/2025 season endpoints and data format may have changed since

 ---

 ## 📁 Project Structure
+FPL-24_25/

-├── main.py # Main script to run the data extraction ├── league.py # Extracts league standings data
+├── main.py # Main script to run the data extraction

+├── league.py # Extracts league standings data

 ├── players.py # Extracts player stats from the API

 ├── utils.py # Common utilities: fetch API data, save CSV, etc.

 ├── Data/ # Folder where CSV files will be saved

 └── README.md # This file